Digital sovereignty - a trend in Europe, sparked by Microsoft.

 There’s a saying in tech that goes as follows: There is no cloud, just other people’s computers.

-We need true sovereignty – by choosing European services that are built and operated under European law and that store the data solely in Europe, best end-to-end encrypted.
+We need true sovereignty – by choosing European services that are built and operated under European law and that store the data solely in Europe, best with end-to-end encryption.

 Looking into a brighter future